-By making tiny wires that lie across the top of solar cells, US researchers find out solar cell can absorb more sunlight than they previously could.
-These conventional solar cells are panels with a square grid of wires which are rolled on top of itself.
-These wires are necessary for conduction of electrical charge absorb by cells.
-They may not like that they are really blocking cell’s capacity to absorb sunlight, but, in reality, they obstructs 5 to 10 percent of the light.
+US researchers found that solar cells can absorb more sunlight than they previously could by making tiny wires across the top of solar cells.
+These conventional solar cells are panels with a square grid of wires rolled on top of themselves.
+These wires are necessary for the conduction of electrical charge absorbed by cells.
+They may not like that they are blocking cells’ capacity to absorb sunlight, but, in reality, they obstruct 5 to 10 percent of the light.

-Narasimhan said, “in our design, near about two to three surface are covered with metal, still the reflection loss is only 3 percent.
+Narasimhan said, “in our design, near about two to three surfaces are covered with metal.
+Still, the reflection loss is only 3 percent.
 Having that much metal can increase conductivity and make the cell convert light into electricity more efficiently.” with the expectations of their Nano-wire sheet can boost the efficiency of solar cells from 20 to 22 percent, for that the researchers plan to test the performance of working cells in the real world.

 Ruby Lai, a graduate student, said, “Because of the shadow of silicon Nanopillars hides metal inside it; we call it by covert contacts.
 It doesn’t matter what type of metal researchers put inside it.
 It is nearly invisible to incoming light.”